rishikunnath2747/SIT-Hands-On/README_SIT_STEPS.md

 7. Once the deployment is successful, open the app url given in the user.txt file on the desktop
 8. Click on Manage Books
 9. Click on Create

+> Note that there is an attachments UI section on this page, which is an out-of-the-box interface that appears automatically when
+> integrating the SDM plugin.
+This equips your CAP application with built-in support for CRUD operations on attachments.

 10. Make sure to the set some value in the `Customer` and `Title`fields
 10. Scroll down to the ATTACHMENTS section and click on upload
 11. Select the user.txt file present on the desktop